 Other Environmental.
 From time to time we identify the presence of environmental contaminants on property where we conduct or have conducted operations.
 Other such sites involving contaminants may be identified in the future.
 We have remediated and expect to continue to remediate identified sites consistent with our legal obligations.
 From time to time we have received notices from regulatory authorities or others regarding our status as a PRP in connection with sites found to require remediation due to the presence of environmental contaminants.
 In addition, we have been named from time to time as a defendant in litigation related to such sites.
 Although the ultimate outcome of such matters cannot be predicted at this time, we do not expect, based on our experience to date, these matters, either individually or in the aggregate, to have a material adverse effect on our financial condition, results of operations or cash flows.

 EMPLOYEES

-As of December 31, 2014, we had 4,581 full-time employees, 1,113 of which were seconded to Enable and included below under the Midstream Investments business segment.
-As of January 1, 2015, following the transfer of substantially all of the previously seconded employees to Enable, we had 3,468 full-time employees, none of which were seconded to Enable.
-The following table sets forth the number of our employees by business segment as of December 31, 2014:
+As of December 31, 2015, we had 3,421 full-time employees.
+The following table sets forth the number of our employees by business segment as of December 31, 2015: